urosevic/stock-ticker/readme.txt

 If that does not help, next try to increase *Fetch Timeout* option on general plugin settings and then visit frontend page with appended address parameter `?stockticker_purge_cache=1`.

 If you still experiencing issue, please contact us through [support forum](https://wordpress.org/support/plugin/stock-ticker) and don't forget to provide URL to your website where you have inserted Stock Ticker.

-== Disclaimer ==

-All stock data used in **Stock Ticker** is provided by **Alpha Vantage**, displayed for informational and educational purposes only and should not be considered as investment advise.

-Author of the **Stock Ticker** plugin does not accept liability or responsibility for your use of plugin, including but not limited to trading and investment results.

 == Changelog ==
 = 3.0.4 (20171212) =